mermaid-js/mermaid/docs/community/contributing.md

 ## Contributing Code

-Code it the heart of every software project.
+Code is the heart of every software project.
 We strive to make it better.
 Who if not us?

 ### Where is the Code Located?